eliot-akira/custom-content-shortcode/readme.txt

 * Disable the visual editor for certain posts or post types, with the [Raw HTML](http://wordpress.org/plugins/raw-html/) plugin.
 However, if the post needs to be editable by the client, this won't be ideal.

+* Put all code in a custom post type, then include it into the post.
+For example: *[content type="template" name="recent-posts"]*

 * Put the code in a custom field, then include it in the post.
-For example: *[content field="code_block"]*
+For example: *[field code_block]*

 * Put the code in a file, then include it into the post.
 For example: *[load dir="views" file="recent-posts.html"]*

-* You can create a custom field called *html*.
-This special field is displayed **instead of** the post content.
-All your HTML and shortcodes can be put there, then place *[content]* where you need the content of the visual editor to appear.

 * Put your code in a text widget, and use a plugin like [Widgets on Pages](http://wordpress.org/plugins/widgets-on-pages/).